DawnFreeze/DeviceTracker/README.md

 ## Application

-This sytem utlizes an application built and compiled in FlutterFlow that allows trust-based device checkout/checkin based on a unique pin attributed to a single user, and housed in a Dynamo database.
+This system utilizes an application built and compiled with Flutter that allows trust-based device check-in/check-out based on a unique pin attributed to a single user and housed in a Dynamo database.
 This pin is used to assign all actions performed within a given session to a single, authorized user. <br/>

 Actions offered within the apps:
 > - Check-out Device: submit an object containing the authorized users identity attribute and a device code